With a 250-year old history, Britain’s canals and rivers have some fascinating destinations and stories to tell.

 The longest canal in Britain built as a single waterway is the Leeds & Liverpool Canal at 127 miles long.

-6) The newest canal in the UK was completed in 2002
+6. The newest canal in the UK was completed in 2002

-The Ribble Link canal was opened just 17 years ago to connect the previously isolated Lancaster Canal with the rest of the national inland waterways network.
-It runs for just four miles from Preston to the River Ribble which then connects to the Leeds and Liverpool canal.
+The Ribble Link was built to connect the previously isolated Lancaster Canal with the rest of the national inland waterways network.
+It runs for just four miles from Preston to the River Ribble which then connects to the Leeds & Liverpool Canal.

 With nine locks, the Ribble Link is tidal so only navigable at certain times with advance booking needed as all boats must be helped through.
-A link between the Lancaster Canal and the wider canal network was first discussed 200 years ago but due to costs and engineering challenges did not come to fruition until 2000 with the help of a grant from the Millennium Commission.
+A link between the Lancaster Canal and the wider canal network was first discussed 200 years ago.
+This new canal finally came to fruition in 2002 with the help of a grant from the Millennium Commission.

-7) Britain’s shortest canal is just 22 metres – or 72 feet – long
+7. Britain’s shortest canal is just 22 metres – or 72 feet – long

 The Wardle Lock Branch of the Trent & Mersey Canal consists of just one 72ft-long lock and a few yards of canal on either side.
 It was built in 1829 to link the Trent & Mersey Canal with the Middlewich Branch of the Shropshire Union Canal.